Ara Harutyunyan: Adulthood

 Since the 1960s, Harutyunyan entered a new and amazingly productive stage in his monumental sculpture work.
 During this period he created the first sculptural complex in the Soviet Armenia.
 Thanks to Harutyunyan, Armenia got its first narrative reliefs related to the architecture of the buildings.
 The art scholar S. Orlov, associate member of the Russian Academy of Arts, wrote: "Harutyunyan transformed the traditions of the ancient oriental monumental sculpture in an artistic and individual way.
 He created his own vivid and original style".

 In 1968-1969 Harutyunyan worked on the Erebuni Museum project (the theme of the bas-reliefs of the main front is "King Argishti and the founders of the city", on the southern front "The Lion Hunt", and on the northern front "God Khaldi").
 The sculptural decorations of the Museum are a figural story winding through time, depicting the time of the ancient state of Urartu.

 In 1970 Harutyunyan was awarded the Diploma of the Union of Architects of the USSR for his reliefs of the Erebuni Museum.
 Between 1966 and 1976 he worked on his favourite project - the sculptural complex of the G. Sundukyan Armenian State Academic Theatre depicting almost 2,000 years of the history of the Armenian theatre.

 The G. Sundukyan Theatre is one of the first large-scale structures in Soviet Armenia combining decorative sculpture and architecture.
 The complex consists of the main entrance of the theatre, the monument to the dramatist G. Sundukyan (1972) and the bas-relief Sirin (1976).
 The reliefs of the main entrance of the theatre includes a female figure that symbolizes victory and rebirth, the drama, comedy and wisdom masks, the sign of eternal movement and the lithe dancing figures.
 On the top right there is a depiction of king Artavasdes II who, in 53 BC, founded the first Armenian theatre in the city of Artashat.
-To the left in the circular layout is the monument to G. Sundukyan, the writer who founded the school of critical realism in Armenian literature and created the national Eastern Armenian theatre.
+To the left in the circular layout is the monument to G. Sundukyan, the writer who founded the school of critical realism in Armenian literature and created the national Armenian theatre.
 The sculptural portrait of the dramatist is installed on a pedestal that looks like a theatre stage.
 The final detail of the complex is the "Sirin" bas-relief.
 The fairy-tale bird portrayed in warm ochre-coloured tuff looks like the images seen on the pages of medieval Armenian manuscripts.